reidg44/github-stars-extension/README.md

 ## Options & Token

-Open the extension Options page (via the action menu or `chrome://extensions` -> Details -> Options) to:
+Open the extension Options page (via the action menu or `chrome://extensions` → Details → Options) to:
 - Paste a GitHub Personal Access Token (PAT) to increase API rate limits (optional).
 Create one at https://github.com/settings/tokens with `public_repo` scope.
-- Set the cache TTL in minutes.
+- Set the cache TTL in hours (default: 24 hours).
+- Configure the inactive threshold in days (default: 60 days) - repositories that haven't been pushed to in this many days will show the zombie emoji.
 - Enable/disable inline badges and add per-domain opt-outs.

 Security note: the PAT is stored in `chrome.storage.sync` for convenience — treat it like a password and revoke it if exposed.